JetBrains/kotlin-web-site/pages/docs/reference/js-interop.md

 ```
 </div>

-There's no such syntax in Kotlin.
+There is no such syntax in Kotlin.
 However, in Kotlin we have `companion` objects.
 Kotlin treats companion objects
 of `external` classes in a special way: instead of expecting an object, it assumes members of companion objects to be members of the class itself. `MyClass` from the example above can be described as follows:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>